 - Security services and related physical infrastructure of the site must provide a safe environment to staff and the public at large, on a 24-hour basis.
 Security personnel will be responsible for the safety and control of the flow of between entrances and public spaces and service spaces. - Building must have electronic access control with smart identity cards.
 Biometrics will be required for high security areas and where items of high value or sensitive nature are located within the building.
-Offices within a building which meet the same criteria will also have to be secured with biometrics.

-- Panic buttons to be provided

-- All windows to have burglar bars and external door security gates

-- Privacy to be observed as required

-- · Fire resistant materials to be used

-- Glass should be safety glass

-- The KZN Department of Health security specifications are to be applied
+Offices within a building which meet the same criteria will also have to be secured with biometrics. - All buildings must have security cameras that can monitor movement within buildings and all movement leading into and from the building.
+All patient, storage, drop off and dispatch areas (excluding ablution facilities) will be monitored with cameras.
+These cameras will be recording on a Digital Video Recorder (DVR henceforth) and will link to the DVR at the security station. - · Panic buttons to be provided - All windows to have burglar bars and external door security gates - · Privacy to be observed as required - · Fire resistant materials to be used - Glass should be safety glass - The KZN Department of Health security specifications are to be applied

-S. Fire Fighting, Prevention & Detection
+Q. Fire Fighting, Prevention & Detection